brotatotes/bht-automation/bht gen 1/Matthew/Chapter 25/Matthew 25 6 bht.md

 3. "Go ye out to meet him."

 ### Albert Barnes:
 1. "At midnight - Later than was the usual custom, and hence, they had fallen asleep."
-This quote highlights the significance of the timing in the parable, emphasizing the unexpected nature of the bridegroom's arrival and the need for preparedness.
+This quote highlights the significance of the timing, emphasizing that the delay caught the bridesmaids off guard and led them to fall asleep.

 2. "A cry made - Of those who were coming with the bridegroom."
-This quote emphasizes the sudden announcement of the bridegroom's arrival, indicating the urgency for the virgins to wake up and prepare themselves.
+This quote emphasizes the suddenness and urgency of the situation, as the cry announces the arrival of the bridegroom and prompts the bridesmaids to prepare their lamps.

-3. "The parable serves as a reminder to be watchful and ready for the return of Christ, as we do not know the exact time of his coming."
-This quote provides a broader interpretation of the parable, reminding readers of the importance of being spiritually prepared for the second coming of Christ.
+3. "The wise took oil in their vessels with their lamps."
+This quote highlights the preparedness of the wise bridesmaids, who not only had oil in their lamps but also had extra oil in their vessels.
+It emphasizes the importance of being ready and having enough resources for unexpected delays or challenges.

+### Marvin Vincent:
+1. "A great and decisive change was the result of the cry."
+2. "No more sleeping, waiting, or silence.
+There is a cry, and behold the awaking, the bustle, the trimming of lamps and the running to the oil-vendors."
+3. "The translation can hardly convey the meaning of the Greek phrase, which implies a custom or familiar ceremony.
+Come forth unto meeting."

 ### John Calvin:
-1. "With respect to the cry I view it as taken metaphorically for his sudden arrival."
-2. "When any thing new and unexpected happens, men are wont to make a loud noise."
+1. "At midnight a cry arose...when any thing new and unexpected happens, men are wont to make a loud noise."

+2. "Our Lord cries daily, that he will come quickly, but at that time, the whole frame of the world will resound with the cry."

 3. "His dreadful majesty will fill heaven and earth in such a manner, as not only to awaken those who are asleep, but to bring the dead out of their graves."

 ### Philip Schaff: